General Care & Maintenance

 - Incorrect shoes

 Black soles may leave marks and scuffs on the decking surface.
 As with all boat flooring, we recommend wearing deck shoes whenever possible or even no shoes at all – it is non slip boat flooring even when wet.
-Also, try to limit the use of high heeled shoes on the deck (particularly the men!) as they can dent the surface.
+Also, avoid the use of high heeled shoes on the deck as they can scratch or dent the surface.

 Such things as oil, varnish, paint, sealers and lacquers can harm the finish of your marine floor boards, much like they would a real teak deck, and must be cleaned as quickly as possible to avoid damage.

 Wherever possible, make sure any furniture legs are padded with felt pads and never drag heavy items across the surface of your synthetic deck.
 The force of such actions could cause a permanent dent or scratch on the surface of your deck.

 Don’t place hot metals or other hot objects on your synthetic teak decking.
 This can cause heat marks to emerge or even burn the surface of the deck, which can be challenging to remove without sanding the surface.